-We will also agree to reimburse the underwriters for expenses in an amount not to exceed \$35,000 relating to any applicable state securities filings and to clearance of this offering with the Financial Industry Regulatory Authority.
-We will also agree to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.
+We have agreed to reimburse the underwriters for expenses in an amount not to exceed \$35,000 relating to any applicable state securities filings and to clearance of this offering with the Financial Industry Regulatory Authority.
+We have also agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.